yasir2000/openwrt-oldwiki-md/Faq.rst

 == Why does it report 255 mW / 31 dBm for the wireless txpwr? ==
 It lies.

 The txpwr is not actually 255, 255 is just the target value.
 The actual value will be capped by the driver to a maximum of maximum of {{{pa0maxpwr}}} (unless you turn on the override).
 This is the exact same way it's handled in the OEM firmwares.
-(Chances are that we'll just set it to {{{pa0maxpwr}}} in future releases to finally kill this question)
+(Chances are that we'll just set it to {{{pa0maxpwr}}} in future releases to finally kill this question).

 == Can I adjust the transmit power? ==
 Yes, but cranking the power to the maximum won't help you any.
 You might transmit farther but the noise level will be higher (and will probably bleed into the neighbouring channels; that looks like [http://wl500g.info/showthread.php?t=12&page=2 this] then) and your recieve sensitivity won't be improved any, limiting your distance.
 If you want better range go buy better antennas.